 It is interesting to note that ‘appropriately qualified entity’ is not defined.

-To ensure that “Safe Harbour” is available to you and your company the proposed plan to be implemented will need to take account of the above.
+To ensure that “Safe Harbour” is available to you and your company, the proposed plan to be implemented will need to take account of the above.
 In order to rely upon “Safe Harbour”, directors must ensure that employees’ entitlements are paid as and when they full due and taxation reporting obligations are met.

 The “Safe Harbour” laws will apply from the date a director or directors start developing a Course of Action until the earlier of the following:

-If you believe your company may benefit from the “Safe Harbour” provisions, it is probably best to talk to your financial or legal advisor, or alternatively contact us on (08) 6228 1700 or by email at email@example.com to discuss your circumstances.
+If you believe your company may benefit from the “Safe Harbour” provisions, we suggest that you first talk to your financial and/or legal advisor, or alternatively contact us on (08) 6228 1700 or by email at email@example.com to discuss your circumstances.